SQream/sqream_docs/guides/operations/setup/installing_sqream_with_monit.rst

        $ stop program = "/usr/bin/systemctl stop sqream2"
        $ #SQREAM2-END

-For servers that don't run the **metadataserver** and **serverpicker** commands, you can use the block example above, but hash the related commands, as shown below:
+For servers that don't run the **metadataserver** and **serverpicker** commands, you can use the block example above, but comment out the related commands, as shown below:

     .. code-block:: console